Wyczółki Park

-The Wyczółki Park (Park Wyczółki) is a private park in Warsaw, Poland.
-It is located in Wyczyółkineighbourhood of Ursynów district, between Łęczyny, Wyczółki, and Pieskowa Skała Streets.
-It dates to 1805 when it was founded as a English landscape garden.
+The Wyczółki Park (/pl/; Park Wyczółki) is a private park in Warsaw, Poland.
+It is located in Wyczyółki neighbourhood of Ursynów district, between Łęczyny, Wyczółki, and Pieskowa Skała Streets.
+It dates to 1805 when it was founded as an English landscape garden.
 The park has an area of 3 ha.

 History

 In 1805, castellan Franciszek Krotkowski, who then owned the village of Wyczyółki, built there the Wyczółki Manor House as his residence.
 It was placed near two Berensewicz Ponds.
 Around them was developed an English landscape garden.
 In 1938, the area was incorporated into Warsaw.
 In 1965, the park, together with sculptures located in it, were given the status of a protected cultural property.